srasch/practical-aspnetcore/projects/hydro/component-2/README.md

 # Component Nesting

-This sample introduces the subtelties of component nested rendering.
+This sample introduces the subtleties of component nested rendering.